ubaldop/vagrant-agda/README.md

 - Vagrantfile - it is the Vagrant VM setup
 - provision.sh - it is the shell script installing all the required packages
-- src - it is a local folder mounted as the Sync Folder for Vagrant.
+- src - it is a local folder mounted as the Vagrant Synced Folder.
 It contains a helloworld example written in Agda.
 - agda.md - it is the help of the agda command